Tuesday, October 9, 2012

 Simmer, stirring often, for about an hour, or until tomatoes become translucent.
 Can while hot in a boiling water canner: 15 minutes per pint or half-pint, 1/2-inch headspace.

-I'm putting up a link to the Wild Writers Festival, which is a brand-new literary festival here in Waterloo, coming on November 2 and 3, and bringing to town a really fabulous line-up of writers, including Diane Schoemperlen, Russell Smith, Alexander MacLeod, Helen Humphreys, Alison Pick, Merilyn Simonds, Miranda Hill, Elizabeth Hay ... see, I don't want to stop listing names, they're all so terrific.
+Wild Writers Festival, which is a brand-new literary festival here in Waterloo, coming on November 2 and 3, and bringing to town a really fabulous line-up of writers, including Diane Schoemperlen, Russell Smith, Alexander MacLeod, Helen Humphreys, Alison Pick, Merilyn Simonds, Miranda Hill, Elizabeth Hay ... see, I don't want to stop listing names, they're all so terrific.
 Personally, I'm hoping to pop in to Kerry Clare's blogging session, which is right before my panel discussion.
 Spread the word!
 And come if you can!

 (And if you're in Toronto, please know that Waterloo is closer than you think, and that you're coming to one of the prettiest parts of the city, which just happens to be my neighbourhood -- the festival is being held at the Balsillie School of International Affairs.)